 Shopping at Lumber Liquidators

-On the plus side, Lumber Liquidators showrooms are low-pressure sales environments.
-Because Lumber Liquidators owns its own stores and does not sell franchises, you will not encounter a small business owner or commissioned sales employee twisting your arm to buy more expensive flooring.
+On the plus side, Lumber Liquidators showrooms are low-pressure sales environments—Lumber Liquidators owns its own stores and does not sell franchises, so you will not encounter a small business owner or commissioned sales employee twisting your arm to buy more expensive flooring.
 Available stock of merchandise depends on the individual Lumber Liquidators store, but reports are generally favorable here—the stores usually have available stock for the products you want.

 The downside is that when you need help, you may not get it.
-And when an employee is available to help you, they often have only the most basic understanding of the product and are largely ignorant of the smaller details.
+Employees often have only the most basic understanding of the product and are largely ignorant of the smaller details.
 However, this sparse level of customer service is not unusual in any discount store and is typical for stores that offer low prices by cutting overhead costs.

 If you want to avoid store crowds altogether and know what you want to buy, the Lumber Liquidators online purchasing system is very easy to navigate.
-Complete product information is available online, and ordering flooring requires only that you know how many square feet you need (again, make sure to add in the 17 percent overage).
+Complete product information is available online, and ordering flooring requires only that you know how many square feet you need—making sure to add in the 17 percent overage.
 You can pick up your order for free at any nearby Lumber LIquidators outlet, or obtain home delivery for an additional fee.